Stern John: Nottingham Forest

 After the 1999 season with Columbus, John was acquired by Nottingham Forest of the English First Division for a fee of £1.5 million.
+John scored on his debut in a 2-0 win over Portsmouth in November 1999.
 However, eventual financial difficulties at Forest following the team's failed bid at promotion forced John's sale to Birmingham City in February 2002, then pushing for promotion to the Premier League, for the sum of £100,000.
 John scored 18 goals in 49 starts for Forest.

 Birmingham City

-At Birmingham, John scored nine goals in 60 Premier League appearances in two full seasons and was effective with his hold up play and also had some memorable moments in the blue shirt of Birmingham, such as his turn and finish away at West Ham in 2002; his last minute equaliser at Villa Park in the Birmingham derby; and his last minute goal away at Millwall which put Birmingham through to the Playoff Final in 2002.
+At Birmingham, John scored nine goals in 60 Premier League appearances in two full seasons and was effective with his hold up play and also had some memorable moments in the blue shirt of Birmingham.
+These included the winning goal on his debut against Barnsley; his turn and finish away at West Ham in 2002; his last minute equaliser at Villa Park in the Birmingham derby; and his last minute goal away at Millwall which put Birmingham through to the Playoff Final in 2002.
 He then scored one of the penalties in the play-off final shootout to help them get promoted to the Premier League.
 Popular with the Birmingham fans for his goals, he nonetheless fell out of favour with management, and was sold to Coventry City on 14 September 2004.

 Coventry City

 In his first season with Coventry, John finished second in team scoring with 12 goals despite starting in barely half of Coventry's games.
+He also scored a debut goal at his third club in a row, this time in a 2-2 draw with Gillingham.